Homework PracticeSign Up

 Question 29mcq

-Which statement should a Grade 9 student remember about Identify biomolecules in cells?
+Which statement should a Grade 9 student remember about biomolecules in cells?

 B.Biomolecules such as proteins, lipids, carbohydrates and nucleic acids support cell structure and function.